-civil complaint: a civil complaint is submitted by the claimant to the people's court for the filing of a lawsuit, and the number of duplicate copies to be submitted is based on the number of defendants;

-- civil pleading: the defendant will be given notice of the claim, served with a copy of the civil complaint, within five days of acceptance of the case.
-The defendant is allowed to file a civil pleading within 15 days from receipt of notice of the claim and the court will deliver a copy of the civil pleading to the claimant within five days from the date on which it receives it; and - civil complaint for counterclaims (if any): the defendant can file a counterclaim before the end of the evidence submission period.
-The period for evidence submission can be decided either by the parties, subject to court approval, or by the court (15 days minimum).
+- Civil complaint: a civil complaint is submitted by the claimant to the people's court for the filing of a lawsuit, and the number of duplicate copies to be submitted is based on the number of defendants. - Civil pleading: the defendant will be given notice of the claim, served with a copy of the civil complaint, within five days of acceptance of the case.
+The defendant is allowed to file a civil pleading within 15 days from receipt of notice of the claim and the court will deliver a copy of the civil pleading to the claimant within five days from the date on which it receives it. - Civil complaint for counterclaims (if any): the defendant can file a counterclaim before the court debate ends.
+The period for evidence submission will be re-determined by the court based on the specific circumstance of the case.